 - Group services

-- Legal assistance in obtaining restraining orders
+- Legal assistance provided by highly trained attorneys to assist in obtaining restraining orders and resolving related matters

 - Referrals for shelter w/kosher provisions